 Student-athletes must have at least one foot on the ground when staged for a start and until the race begins.
-Racers must position themselves in designated start lanes without overlapping the wheels of the rider in front of them.

 RULE 4.7 - Repair bikes off the trail

 In the case of a broken bicycle or other mishap, clear the trail and do not block other riders.